JeffLepp/SeedSizer/readme.txt

     NOTE: if this fails open requirements.txt and install each manually with:

-        'pip install <DEPENDENCY>', do not include the version number with this: numpy>=1.24 would be 'pip install numpy'
+        'pip install <DEPENDENCY>',
+        do not include the version number with this: numpy>=1.24 would be 'pip install numpy'

-2: Update 'SEEDSIZE/Data' folder to your set of seed scanner images that are .tif

-3: Navigate to SEEDSIZE directory in console and run 'python SeedSizer.py'
+2: Navigate to SEEDSIZE directory in console and run 'python SeedSizer.py'

+3: Select the folder containing batch of .tiff file images

 Expected Result: Updated output.csv which shows all .tiff files results sequentially.
 Note: Results may take some time to initially print